Jay-Wook/regulations/REGULATIONS.md

     - 1d4) If one or more competitors experiences an equipment failure outside their control during a race, the commissioner MUST provide a "make-up" round.
 - 1e) The BOD MUST identify a lead Tournament Engineer for each event:
     - 1e1) The lead engineer MUST ensure all CRGA equipment is assembled and fully operational prior to the start of an event.
-    - 1e2) The lead engineer MAY perform live tests with competitors prior to the event; all competitors MUST have equal opportunity to practice on the CRGA equipment.
+    - 1e2) The lead engineer MAY perform live tests with competitors prior to the event; all competitors MUST have equal opportunity to practice on CRGA equipment.
     - 1e3) The lead engineer MUST ensure the CRGA equipment is fully operational throughout the tournament.
     - 1e4) The lead engineer MUST troubleshoot and fix any errors that occur during the tournament.
     - 1e5) The lead engineer MUST report any technical issues during the tournament immediately to the commissioner.